elyx-code/typescript-to-js/README.md

 # Typescript to Javascript compiler

-This Typescript to javascript compiler only drops the keywords.
-No other changes to the code.
+This Typescript to Javascript compiler only drops the Typescript specific keywords.
+No other changes are made to the code.

-Usually, when you compile typescript code with the official typescript compiler, the outputted javascript code looks something like this:
+Usually, when you compile typescript code with the official Typescript compiler, the outputted Javascript code looks something like this:
 ```js
 "use strict";
 var __assign = (this && this.__assign) || function () {